TTUXL/TTUXL.github.io/report/weekly_report12.md

 Ultra-Dense Networks Notes
 ---

+### Application of Random Matrix in Complex Network Analysis[3-5]

+#### Motivation：
+1. (Base Station(BS) density increase) => (Ultra-dense Networks) => (Mean Field Theory) => (BS->∞) => (Random Matrix Theory)
+2. (Stochastic graph) => (Stochastic geometry) => (Complex network) => (n->∞) => (Random Matrix Theory)
+3. "Random Matrix Theory" and "complex network" can get About 2,550,000 Results in google scholar. however，with "Ultra-dense network" only get About 78,200 results.
+4. Previously, the number of mobile network base stations was small, and the random matrix theory was not well applied.
+In the past 10 years, the random matrix theory has dealt with multi-dimensional problems(Angle of arrival(AoA)) of MIMO antennas (128 antennas or more), and there are many research results [6].
+However, in the research of smart grid, due to its large scale and many detection nodes, there are many research results on grid analysis using random matrix theory [7].

+#### topic：

+Ultra-dense Network how to building modeled by random Matrix?
+Heterogeneous Ultra-Dense Networks how to building modeled by random Matrix?

+---
 ### Cited by 107.
 Samarakoon, Sumudu, et al. "Ultra dense small cell networks: Turning density into energy efficiency."
 IEEE Journal on Selected Areas in Communications 34.5 (2016): 1267-1280.[[1]](https://ieeexplore.ieee.org/abstract/document/7439746/)

 The author of this paper focuses on the study of two issues.
 Joint power control and user scheduling in Ultra-Dense Networks.